TinEye/tineye-services-nodejs/README.md

     }
 };
 ```
-Then run the tests using
+Then run the tests using the below command.
 ```shell
 npm test
 ```